-Name and Surname: assist. prof. Jernej Rošker, PhD
+Name and Surname: assoc. prof. Jernej Rošker, PhD

 Research facility (research activity location)